scribe-public/sample-policies/docs/v2/initiatives/rules/slsa/banned-builder-deps.md

 Verify that dependencies in the block list do not appear in the SLSA Proveance document.

 :::note
-This rule requires Unsigned SLSA Provenance.
+This rule requires SLSA Provenance.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.